-This public confession was made in 1971 by 374 women*, some of them pictured on the title page of the Stern magazine, in protest against §218, which defines abortions as a criminal offense.
+This public confession was made in 1971 by 374 cis-women, some of them pictured on the title page of the Stern magazine, in protest against §218, which defines abortions as a criminal offense.

 The context today is different.
 Abortions are still illegal, but the so-called “compromise solution” makes it possible to interrupt an unwanted pregnancy while restricting access to abortions at the same time.
 A person who chooses to have an abortion can only do so after a compulsory counseling talk (which should be “open-ended” but also aims “to protect the unborn life”) and must undergo a 72-hour waiting period in order to terminate the pregnancy in impunity.
 However, access to abortions is restricted by the shrinking amount of doctors who carry out abortions, partly because abortions are not part of the medical curriculum.
 And those who offer this service may not inform about it, because they would violate §219a of the Pregnancy Conflict Act, which prohibits doctors to “advertise” for abortions.